-They also have differently colored caudal (tail) fins.
+They also have different colored caudal (tail) fins.
 Common carp have tail fins that visually resemble the rest of their body coloration pretty closely.
 Often, their tale fin is simply a little more light than the rest of the body, and either orange, red or light brown in color.

 The buffalo’s tail fin is instead rather dark or blueish, and sometimes even black.
 It often clearly distinguishes itself from the rest of the fish’s body, unless the entire buffalo is of a rather dark tone.

 The mouth feature and shape are perhaps the most obvious difference between these two species.
 Buffalo fish have very small mouth openings (especially smallmouth buffalo), which can be no bigger than the diameter of an adult’s thumb.

 Its mouth and lips are rather hard and leathery, making the buffalo pretty safe to fight if the angler uses the right hook size to fit the fish’s small mouth opening.